gatsbyjs/gatsby/docs/blog/2018-04-04-gatsby-contentful-starter-tutorial/index.md

 Head over to your Space Settings dropdown menu and navigate to the APIs section.
 From there, navigate to the tab for the API token you would like to generate.

 The Content Management API is used for write access to your space, so keep the generated token safe and private.
-Hit "Generate Personal Token", give it a name and click “Generate”.
-Copy the token value and keep it safe and private - this is the only time you’ll be able to view it in your dashboard.
+Hit "Generate Personal Token", give it a name and click "Generate".
+Copy the token value and keep it safe and private - this is the only time you'll be able to view it in your dashboard.

 ![Generating a personal access token](access_token.png)

 The Content Delivery API provides read-only access to your data and is one of the ways we deliver content to your website.
 Content is served via our Content Delivery Network (CDN).
 Click "Add API key" in the Content Delivery/Preview tab area.
-Grab the Space ID and personal Content Delivery API access token - you’ll need this in a bit.
+Grab the Space ID and personal Content Delivery API access token - you'll need this in a bit.

 The Content Preview API works much like the Content Delivery API, except it shows content internally for you to preview and hence does not use the CDN to serve content; since viewing is only limited to you, the previewing user.
 Creating an API key is the same here as you did with Content Delivery.